List of Birdy the Mighty: Decode episodes

-The following is a list of episodes for Birdy the Mighty: Decode episodes, which aired on various Japanese television stations on 4 July 2008.
+The following is a list of episodes for Birdy the Mighty: Decode, which was produced by A-1 Pictures and aired on various Japanese television stations from July to September 2008.
 The show was licensed to North America by FUNIMATION, scheduled for release in 2010.
+A second season aired from January to March 2009.

 Birdy the Mighty: Decode was first announced under the name Birdy the Movement.
 It was then revealed in the Tokyo International Anime Fair that the show would be aired in the summer as Birdy the Mighty: Decode.
 A trailer for Birdy the Mighty Decode was announced on its official website.

 Episodes

 Birdy the Mighty: Decode

 Birdy the Mighty: Decode starts when Birdy secretly entered Earth to track down an alien criminal named Geega as an Earth Federation police officer.
 In the midst of her work, she accidentally kills a Japanese national named Senkawa Tsutomu.
 To save his life, Birdy merges her body with his.

 As the two work together on maintaining their lives, a mysterious person wishes to uses the Ryunka in order to commit genocide on the entire Earth.